 Kennebec Telephone has been in operation since 1908.
 The company is

-currently under the ownership of the Bowar family and Matt Collins.
+currently under the ownership of Rod Bowar, Matt Collins, Chaz Bowar,

-Kennebec Telephone serves the two communities of Kennebec and Presho
+and Tiarra Bowar.
+Kennebec Telephone serves the two communities of

 Kennebec Telephone was established in 1905 and was without phones until 1908.
 At this time, a group of about ten homesteaders south of town build a telephone line between their houses.
 Some of these included the following: W.R.
 Hanscom, Thor Olsen, John Kerwin, Mark Thompson, Harry Mills, Theodore Gerard, and Albert Lind.
 In 1909 they extended the line into Kennebec where a few local people installed a telephone.